-\textbf{Channel Opening.} The two clients communicate to agree on the initial state and select the wardens.
-Once the wardens are notified, all participants deposit collateral on the L1 ledger.
-After verifying that the collateral has been committed on the L1 ledger, the channel is considered open.
+\textbf{Channel opening.} The two clients agree on the initial state, send the agreement to preknown wardens, and altogether deposit collateral on L1.
+The channel opens once the required deposits are committed on-chain.

-\textbf{Channel Update.} After the channel is opened, the two clients can update the channel state in two steps: (1) The two clients exchange the new state value and sign the state.
-(2) Once both signatures are collected, the signed new state is sent to all wardens.
-A client considers the newly updated state valid once at least $\frac{2}{3}$ of the wardens' signatures have been received.
+\textbf{Channel update.} The clients exchange and sign the new state together with an incremented sequence number, then send the signed state to the wardens.
+A client commits the update after receiving signatures from at least $2/3$ of the wardens.